 - Takes a leadership role in developing partnerships and collaborative relationships with colleagues, parents, and agencies in the larger community.

 The Department of Special Education receives overall accreditation through the Pennsylvania Department of Education (PDE).
-In addition, the Department of Special Education submits to and has received recognition from the National Council for Accreditation of Teacher Education (NCATE).
-In the future, this submission will be with the Council for Accreditation of Educator Preparation (CAEP).
+In addition, the Department of Special Education submits to and has received recognition from the Council for the Accreditation Educator Preparation (CAEP).

 Prerequisites to admission in the Supervisory Certification program is a minimum of five years of special education teaching experience with an Instructional I or II certification in special education or an out-of-state equivalent, three letters of recommendation, and full admission to the Graduate School.